MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-using-clickonce-folder.md

 ---
-description: "Starting in Visual Studio 2019 version 16.8, you can use the Publish tool to publish .NET Core 3.1, or newer, Windows Desktop applications using ClickOnce from Visual Studio."
+title: Deploy a .NET Windows Desktop application using ClickOnce
-title: Deploy a .NET Windows Desktop application using ClickOnce ms.date: 10/15/2020 ms.topic: quickstart
+description: "Starting in Visual Studio 2019 version 16.8, you can use the Publish tool to publish .NET 3.1 or later Windows Desktop applications using ClickOnce from Visual Studio." ms.date: 10/15/2020 ms.topic: quickstart
 helpviewer_keywords: